jlafleur93/jlafleur93.github.io/docs/about.markdown

 I enjoy spending time playing Video Games, Reading Manga, and spoiling my dog.

-My great grandmother was a traditional Medicine Woman, and spent a lot of her life talking about the importance of Enviriomentalismm, and the importance of respecting wildlife.
+My great grandmother was a traditional Medicine Woman, and spent a lot of her life talking about the importance of Environmentalism, and the importance of respecting wildlife.

 Those words have always stuck with me.